 The Bluethenthal Wildflower Preserve is a slice of natural terrain that’s located on roughly 10 acres of land adjacent to the UNCW campus.
 Utilized as an outdoor classroom for UNCW faculty as well as a public attraction, the preserve features dense forests that can be accessed and explored via a wide pine-covered trail.
 As the name would suggest, the site is loaded with seasonal local wildflowers and small ponds, which makes it an attractive birdwatching destination in the warm weather months.
 The Bluethenthal Wildflower Preserve is open daily from sunrise to sunset, and can be fully explored within just an hour or so.

 Children's Museum of Wilmington

-Kids ages 1-10 will find all sorts of ways to learn while having a ball at the sprawling Children's Museum of Wilmington in the heart of Downtown Wilmington.
+Kids ages 1-10 will find all sorts of ways to learn while having a ball at the sprawling Children's Museum of Wilmington in the heart of Downtown Wilmington, NC.
 Exhibits which are spread out over multiple levels include an art studio, a science center, a Teddy Bear Hospital, a towering pirate ship, an "Imagination Station,” and even an outdoor fossil pit.
 Best of all, regular classes and special programs are also frequently held to engage young imaginations.
 Open year-round, the Children’s Museum is a great place for young minds to run wild.

 Thalian Hall Center for the Performing Arts